 The common cause of a furnace tripping a circuit breaker is overworked blowers.
 If something is blocking your system’s airflow, your blower will have to work harder.
 This leads to tripped circuit breakers that signal damage.
 The circuit breaker offers safety, as overloaded circuits can lead to a fire.
 So, if your circuit breaker keeps tripping, you may have a serious problem at hand.

 A dirty air filter is the most common culprit.
 It takes your blower longer to force air through a dirty air filter.
 The blower will trip the circuit breaker in some cases due to this increased energy consumption.

 Hence, it’s best to regularly check, clean, or replace your filters.
+As a general rule, cleaning or replacing the HVAC air filter must be done every one to three months.
+If you have a high-traffic home, you must clean and replace your HVAC filters more often.
 However, if the issue keeps happening despite replacing the filters, other issues may be involved.
 Therefore, it’s best to depend on your trusted HVAC contractor.